Infant Dental Care

 The health of your teeth and mouth is very important to the well-being of your entire body, and while routine brushing and flossing at home is necessary to keep your smile looking its best, visiting your dentist for a comprehensive exam and cleaning is essential.
 The American Dental Association recommends that you visit your dentist every six months to ensure your teeth stay healthy and your smile stays beautiful.

 Sealants cover the pits and fissures in teeth that are difficult to brush and therefore are susceptible to decay.
-We recommend sealants as a safe, simple way to help your child avoid cavities, especially for molars, which are hardest to reach.
+We recommend pediatric dental sealants as a safe, simple way to help your child avoid cavities, especially for molars, which are hardest to reach.

 Even children’s sports involve contact, and we recommend mouthguards for children active in sports.
 If your little one plays baseball, soccer, or other sports, we recommend a mouth guard to protect his or her teeth, lips, cheeks, and gums.